 - 17. Subparagraph (c) stipulates that the Council shall consider and provisionally approve a plan of work 'based on the provisions of the Convention and any rules, regulations and procedures that the Council may have adopted provisionally' or 'on the basis of the norms contained in the Convention and the terms and principles contained in (the) Annex (to the Agreement) as well as the principle of non-discrimination amongst contractors'. - 18.
-It was stressed by delegations and commonly agreed that the provisions of UNCLOS, including but not limited to article 1456 and other articles concerning the protection and preservation of the marine environment, form part of the legal sources based on which the Council shall consider the application for approval for a plan of work under subparagraph (c).
-One delegation also noted that the applicable provisions in the Part XI Agreement include, but are not limited to, those governing the qualifications of applicants (article 4); requirements for the approval of plans of work (article 6); reference and priority among applicants (article 10); financial terms of a contract (article 13); (vi) exclusivity (article 16); (vii) revisions (article 19); and (viii) the transfer of rights (article 20).
+It was stressed by delegations and commonly agreed that the provisions of UNCLOS, including but not limited to article 145 and other articles concerning the protection and preservation of the marine environment, form part of the legal sources based on which the Council shall consider the application for approval for a plan of work under subparagraph (c).
+One delegation also noted that the applicable provisions in Annex III to UNCLOS include, but are not limited to, those governing the qualifications of applicants (article 4); requirements for the approval of plans of work (article 6); reference and priority among applicants (article 10); financial terms of a contract (article 13); (vi) exclusivity (article 16); (vii) revisions (article 19); and (viii) the transfer of rights (article 20).
 Others argued for a 'science-based approach' in the Authority's decision-making, while references were also made to the precautionary approach/principle and ecosystem approach. - 19.
 Several delegations took the view that prior adoption of the RRPs relating to exploitation is necessary for ensuring the protection of the marine environment.
 On this view, considering and provisionally approving any plan of work before such environmental criteria in the RRPs are in place may therefore be inconsistent with the obligation under article 145, as well as with the precautionary approach/principle.
 While there is no obligation under UNCLOS and the Part XI Agreement for the ISA to automatically approve a plan of work, there is a clear obligation in article 145 to prevent damage to marine flora and fauna and ensure effective protection of the marine environment from harmful effects of activities in the Area.
 Some delegations considered that it would accordingly be impossible for the Council to guarantee this when considering and provisionally approving a plan of work without the applicable regulations and standards. - 20.
 For some delegations, a possible option could be for the Council to provisionally adopt RRPs relating to exploitation, or parts of the RRPs (even if it has yet to complete the elaboration of the RRPs in their entirety), as mentioned in subparagraph (c).
 Another delegation suggested that in the absence of the provisional adoption of RRPs relating to exploitation, the LTC may take into account, as guidance, the LTC's draft RRPs, including draft standards and guidelines.
 One delegation also expressed the view that it would not be in contravention of UNCLOS and the Part XI Agreement if the Council were to adopt a decision that, should a plan of work for exploitation be submitted before the adoption of the RRPs relating to exploitation, the LTC shall consider the plan of work based on the draft RRPs available at that time and, if appropriate, recommend provisional approval of the plan of work to the Council.

-other devices related to such activities; (b) the protection and conservation of the natura of damage to the flora and fauna of the marine environment.'
+as drilling, dredging, excavation, disposal of waste, construction and operation or maintenance of installations, pipelines and other devices related to such activities; (b) the protection and conservation of the natural resources of the Area and the prevention of damage to the flora and fauna of the marine environment.'